 Some nice temples and views can be seen on the way though.

-Nusa Penida offers the same great possibility for diving and snorkeling than Nusa Lembongan.
+In my opinion, Nusa Penida has the best snorkeling and diving of Bali.
 Actually, if you take a diving or a snorkeling trip from Lembongan you are very likely to spend most of your time around Penida.

-How to go to Nusa Lembongan from Nusa Penida ?
+How to go from Bali to Nusa Penida ?

 Just go to Topayakeh pier and ask around.
 You can either wait for the “classic” boat to leave (basically any time there is enough passengers) or charter your own boat.